Poncelet's theorem for conics in any position and any characteristic: The algebraic curve underlying the Poncelet process

 If the intersection type of $C$ and $D$ is $(2,2)$, then $E_1$ and $E_2$ intersect at two points by Proposition~\ref{prop: E singular cond}, and the intersection is transversal since the intersection number $E_1\cdot E_2=2$.
 If the intersection type of $C$ and $D$ is $(4)$, then $E_1$ and $E_2$ intersect at only one point by Proposition~\ref{prop: E singular cond}, and the intersection multiplicity at that point is equal to the intersection number $E_1\cdot E_2=2$.

 Suppose that the intersection type of $C$ and $D$ is $(2,1,1)$ or $(3,1)$.
 Then $E$ is an irreducible curve of bidegree~$(2,2)$ in $\PP^1\times \PP^1$, so it is of arithmetic genus one by the adjunction formula.
 By Proposition~\ref{prop: E singular cond}, $E$ has only one singularity, which occurs at $(u,v)=(0,0)$.
-One sees from the defining polynomial $H(u,v)$ of $E$ that this singularity is \begin{itemize} \item a node if $b\ne 1$, that is, if the intersection type of $C$ and $D$ is $(2,1,1)$; \item an ordinary cusp if $b=1$, that is, if the intersection type of $C$ and $D$ is $(3,1)$. \end{itemize} In both cases $E$ has geometric genus zero, so $E$ is rational. \end{proof}
+The singularity type depends on whether the quadratic part $bu^2-2buv+v^2$ of the defining polynomial $H(u,v)$ of $E$ is a perfect square: it is a node if $bu^2-2buv+v^2$ is not a perfect square, whereas if $bu^2-2buv+v^2$ is a perfect square then it is an ordinary cusp.
+Hence the singularity is \begin{itemize} \item a node if $b\ne 1$, that is, if the intersection type of $C$ and $D$ is $(2,1,1)$; \item an ordinary cusp if $b=1$, that is, if the intersection type of $C$ and $D$ is $(3,1)$. \end{itemize} In both cases $E$ has geometric genus zero, so $E$ is rational. \end{proof}